10 May What Collateral Does Your Business Need?

 Often times people are so focused on getting their logo and website ready for a brand launch (or relaunch) that they forget what other materials they might need to support their business.
 Things like business cards are easy enough to remember, but what about your worksheets or slide presentation templates or Facebook group header?

 Not every business will need the same collateral items, which is why I give my clients the option to pick the items that make the most sense for their business.
 With that said, not everyone knows what their options even are, so I’m listing some common collateral items to give you an idea.

 First, let’s start with what a collateral item actually is.
 Generally, known as marketing collateral or sales collateral, these are items that aid your sales and marketing efforts.
 Traditionally, it would be things like brochures, sell sheets, infographics or other printed materials that provide additional details on the product or service you offer.

 Broadly, it now also covers digital assets and any point of contact between you and your client.
 Anything you can use to support and promote your brand.
-Branding if very important not only for recognition, but for consistency.
-Your clients or followers should easily identify your materials among others by things like messaging, color scheme, font use and yes, your logo.
+Branding is very important not only for recognition but for consistency.
+Your clients or followers should easily identify your materials among others by elements like messaging, color scheme, font use and yes, your logo.

 1| Business Cards